 HOW HAS MOTHERHOOD CHANGED YOU?

 “It has opened my eyes to the bullshit of the world.
 It has given me a priority, a meaning and a new way of being.
 Motherhood changes you, and you shift.
 I still love what I do, but this is a greater good and a greater cause.
-It has made me realize all the petty things in life that don’t really matter.”
+It has made me realise all the petty things in life that don’t really matter.”

-“It has also made me softer and allowed me to ask for help, realizing I can’t do everything by myself.
+“It has also made me softer and allowed me to ask for help, realising I can’t do everything by myself.
 You want to make sure these little beings are okay and that you give them the best life.
 It’s shifted me in a way that nothing else could have.”

 DEFINE YOUR RELATIONSHIP WITH THREE WORDS.